Atashnezhad/ROP-Modeling/ROP models/A PDC ROP model developed by AI/README.md

-# Developing PDC ROP model using Artificial Inteligence
+# Developing PDC ROP model using Artificial Intelligence

 A PDC ROP model was developed using symbolic regression algorithm.

 * In this study, we use the Sandia National Lab and National Oil Varco full PDC bit data.
 * The data was published in ARMA conference 55TH US ROCK MECHANICS / GEOMECHANICS SYMPOSIUM 18-25 June 2021 Online.
-* Paper titel is "ROP Model for PDC Bits in Geothermal Drilling".
+* Paper title is "ROP Model for PDC Bits in Geothermal Drilling".
 Please check out the Paper in the Paper folder.

 ### Symbolic Regression Algorithm